The original title of this essay was ‘Niggers fucking bitches in their asses’. More on that later.

 Still, it never hurts to ask.

-At the information kiosk in front of me, after first answering a young Asian couple’s question in English, an older French woman’s question in French, the helpful Swiss Bahn woman told me (in high German) that the TGV Lyria was only running as far as Basel, and that I must make my way to Basel on another train.
+At the information kiosk, after first answering a young Asian couple’s question in English, an older French woman’s question in French, the helpful Swiss Bahn woman told me (in high German) that the TGV Lyria was only running as far as Basel, and that I must make my way to Basel on another train.

 Glad I asked.